 Severed arms littered the table.
 The autotomized arms retain mobility for quite a while after being cast off--they literally don't know that they're dead.

 After removing the corpses and cleaning the table as best I could I was able to take a closer look at the survivors.
-I noticed that most of the remaining Pisasters had twisty or crossed arms, and some showed pretty severe stretching in an interambulacral area ("armpit" area between adjacent arms), which I think is the first stage of autotomy.
+I noticed that most of the remaining Pisaster stars had twisty or crossed arms, and some showed pretty severe stretching in the interambulacral area ("armpit" between adjacent rays), which I think is the first stage of autotomy.

 The disease progresses very rapidly, and within an hour a star in this condition had pulled off one arm and was working on another.